tmetsch/rusty_llm/README.md

 The following [curl](https://curl.se/) commands show the format the service understands:

-    $ curl -X POST localhost:8080/query -d '{"query": "Who was Albert Einstein?"}' -H "Content-Type: application/json" {"response":"[INST]Using this information: [] answer the Question: Who was Albert Einstein?[/INST] Albert Einstein (14 March 1879 – 18 April 1955) was a German-born theoretical physicist [...]"}
+    $ curl -N -X POST http://localhost:8080/v1/chat/completions \
+        -d '{"stream": true, "model": "rusty_llm",
+             "messages": [{"role": "user", "content": "Who was Albert Einstein?"}]}' \
+        -H 'Content-Type: application/json'
+    data: {"id":"foo","object":"chat.completion.chunk","created":1733007600,"model":"rusty_llm", "system_fingerprint":
+    "fp0", "choices":[{"index":0,"delta":{"content": " Albert"},"logprobs":null,"finish_reason":null}]}
+    ...

-You can also test if the RAG works by running the following query - notice how easy it is to trick these word prediction machines:
+You can also test if the RAG works by running asking *Who was Thom Thubarb* - notice how easy it is to trick these word prediction machines - and see if respond with sth on screw-printers.

-    $ curl -X POST localhost:8080/query -d '{"query": "Who was thom Rhubarb?"}' -H "Content-Type: application/json"

 ## Kubernetes based deployment